Winona LaDuke: Career and activism

-While attending Harvard, LaDuke heard a presentation by Jimmie Durham which she asserted "shook something loose" in her and changed her life.
+While attending Harvard, LaDuke heard a presentation by Jimmie Durham that she said "shook something loose" in her and changed her life.
 She worked for Durham, investigating the effects of uranium mining in Navajo reservations.
-After graduating, she moved to her father's community at White Earth, where she found work as the principal at the high school.
+After graduating, she moved to her father's community at White Earth, where she found work as the high school principal.
 In 1985 she helped found the Indigenous Women's Network.
 She worked with Women of All Red Nations to publicize American forced sterilization of Native American women.

 Next she became involved in the struggle to recover lands for the Anishinaabe.
 An 1867 treaty with the United States provided a territory of more than 860,000 acres for the White Earth Indian Reservation.
 Under the Nelson Act of 1889, an attempt to have the Anishinaabe assimilate by adopting a European-American model of subsistence farming, communal tribal land was allotted to individual households.
 The US classified any excess land as surplus, allowing it to be sold to non-natives.
 In addition, many Anishinaabe sold their land individually over the years; these factors caused the tribe to lose control of most of its land.
 By the mid-20th century, the tribe held only one-tenth of the land in its reservation.